 There are mainly two types of share repurchase agreements:

-• Cross-purchasing: Individual partners purchase life insurance policies from other partners and are the beneficiaries.
+- Cross-purchase: Individual partners purchase life insurance policies on other partners and are the beneficiaries.

-• Company purchase: The company purchases the life insurance policies and uses the benefits to buy back the deceased partner's stock.
+- Company Purchase: The company purchases the life insurance policies and uses the proceeds to buy back the deceased partner's shares.

 Essential clauses